lis-epfl/lis-vision-flight/hardware/README.md

 ## Camera trigger

 Connect the ground wire on the camera trigger to the ground on PX4 and the trigger wire to pin 5 or 6 on the `FMU PWM OUT`.
 For details on wiring and parameter settings, please refer to the official guide in [this section](https://docs.px4.io/v1.12/en/peripherals/camera.html).
+The trigger port on the camera can be defined in the [camera parameters file](../software/lis-vision-flight-ros/config/forward.yaml).

 ## RC receiver